Enter the email address associated with your account, and we'll email you a link to reset your password.

 There are four main types of rewards, discussed in detail below: cash back, frequent flyer, merchandise, and instant discounts at point of sale.
-With more than 15.7 million credit cards in Australian wallets in 2015, we could be earning a big bundle of rewards if we used those cards responsibly (and if we spend enough to make it worthwhile).

 Some lenders allow you to set up auto-redemption, so that every time you reach a certain number of points, they are automatically redeemed in the method of your choice.